yipinlyu/IT-Support-Tickets-Optimization-with-Machine-Learning/README.md

 deep data cleaning, (2) text vectorization, and (3) running topic modeling algorithms[4] [5] .

-First, the requirement for data cleaning is different from that described in Section 2.3.
-We need to conduct deeper data cleaning otherwise there would be numerous useless words and characters in the output data set.
+First, I conducted deep data cleaning otherwise there would be numerous useless words and characters in the output data set.
 The first step I adopted was to replace the “IP address” with "ip", and to remove non-linguistic patterns, e. g. punctuation, numbers, email addresses, URLs, etc. Next, I used